Bosnia and Herzegovina: Economic and Political Overview

 Source: IMF – World Economic Outlook Database, October 2021

-The agricultural sector accounts for 4.8% of the country’s GDP and nearly 17% of total employment (World Bank, latest data available), with corn, wheat, barley, fruits, vegetables, livestock, and poultry being the main agricultural products.
-Bosnia and Herzegovina has approximately 2.2 million hectares of agricultural land (43.2% of its total land area - FAO), and most of the farms are small in size and family-owned.
+The agricultural sector accounts for 4.7% of the country’s GDP and nearly 17.6% of total employment (World Bank, latest data available).
+Bosnia and Herzegovina has approximately 2.2 million hectares of agricultural land (43.2% of its total land area - FAO), and most of the farms are small in size and family-owned, so that the country remains a net food importer.
+The most resource-rich and productive sectors domestically are fruits and vegetables, livestock, and poultry.
+Corn is the most widely cultivated crop, followed by wheat and potatoes.
 The country is still a net food importer.
-According to the latest figures from the national statistical office, Bosnia's Federation maize crop stood at 429,229 tonnes in 2023, while soybean production reached 15,816 tonnes.
+According to the latest figures from the National Statistical Office, in 2024, agricultural product prices rose by 44.9% compared to 2020.
+Crop prices increased by 40.7%, while animal production prices went up by 50.8%.
+Input I (goods and services used in agriculture) saw a 29.4% rise over the same period.

-The industrial sector employs 33.2% of the workforce.
-Bosnia and Herzegovina mainly produces raw materials such as steel, coal, iron ore, lead, zinc, and aluminum.
+The industrial sector employs 30.6% of the workforce and constitutes nearly one-fourth of the GDP.
+Bosnia and Herzegovina mainly produces raw materials such as steel, coal, iron ore, lead, zinc, and aluminium.
 Additionally, wood is a significant sector and export commodity.
 Other important production sectors are mineral and chemical products, machinery, mechanical appliances, textiles, and footwear.
-The overall value-added of the manufacturing sector is estimated at 14% of GDP (World Bank).
-Bosnia's industrial production declined by 3.8% on the year in 2023, according to figures from the national statistical office.
+The overall value-added of the manufacturing sector is estimated at 13% of GDP (World Bank).
+Bosnia and Herzegovina's industrial output fell by 4.2% in 2024, according to the country's statistical office.
+The largest annual decline was in the manufacture of leather and related products, which dropped by 22.4%, while the biggest increase of 21.7% was seen in the production of electrical equipment.

 Breakdown of Economic Activity By Sector | Agriculture | Industry | Services |